ihhub/fheroes2/docs/deployments/WEB_DEPLOYMENT.md

 ### Trigger

 * Deployment is triggered **when a new Git commit is pushed**.
-* A GitHub Action workflow listens via `workflow_run` to wait for the build-and-release process.
+* A GitHub Action workflow waits for the completion of the build-and-release process (`build.yml` workflow).

 ### Build Process (Upstream)